Maria Mead MBACP - Individuals & Couples Counselling

 Would it help to get a new perspective and understanding on what’s troubling you in confidence with someone who’s impartial, neutral and has no pre-conceived ideas about you and who isn’t here to judge you?

 I understand that seeking therapy can be daunting.
 It took a leap of faith for me to put my trust in counselling when a crisis in my own life brought me into therapy.
 I'm very grateful that I took the plunge as counselling helped me to turn my life around in a way I could never have imagined.
 Having witnessed on a personal level how counselling made a difference in my own life is what motivated me to develop myself further in order to empower others to do the same.

 Through working as a voluntary counsellor at a busy London-based bereavement service, where I worked for 6 years before starting in private practice, I came to realise that loss comes in many forms, including relationship breakdown, divorce, disability, loss of confidence, deteriorating health, miscarriage, identity, infertility, etc. Coping with any kind of loss is a very personal and individual experience.
 You may feel as though you are struggling alone but you don't have to cope with what you are going through alone.

-I have worked effectively with people in emotional distress and conflict on a wide range of issues including loss, anxiety, relationships, depression, stress, abuse, addictive behaviour, work-place bullying, OCD, sexuality.
+I have worked effectively with people in emotional distress and conflict on a wide range of issues including bereavement, anxiety, relationships, depression, stress, abuse, addictive behaviour, work-place bullying, OCD, sexuality.
 I also work with people who are wanting to develop their identity, confidence, assertiveness and self-esteem and with younger people who are experiencing exam anxiety/stress, bullying, cultural or family concerns.